nathanramoscfa/pyfinlab/README.md

 ## Installation

-PyFinanceLab comes with many dependencies.
 It is recommended you use Anaconda for this installation process.
 [Anaconda Individual Edition](https://www.anaconda.com/products/individual) is appropriate for most users.
 Make sure you have installed [Microsoft C++ Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/) installed on your computer.
 If you encounter any errors with, "Microsoft Visual C++ 14.0 is required", try following [these instructions](https://stackoverflow.com/a/55370133/16367225) to download and install Microsoft Visual C++ 14.0.
-If you get an error installing any of the packages, try to install the problematic package separately.
-If you have any installation problems, please open an issue.
+If you get an error installing any of the packages below, try to install the problematic package separately.

-### Windows Instructions
+### Setting Up Anaconda Environment for PyFinLab

 Open Anaconda Prompt and create a new environment called pyfinlab.
 ```